onigetoc/require2import/README.md

 **require2import** is a Node.js script that automatically transforms `require()` statements in JavaScript files to ES module `import` statements.
 This tool is designed to help developers migrate their existing Node.js projects to use ES modules instead of CommonJS modules.

+### Features

+*   Supports a wide range of `require()` usage patterns
+*   Can transform individual files or entire directories
+*   Preserves comments and formatting in the transformed files
+*   Provides clear and informative console output during the transformation process

-Why Frustration with testing Node.js code
+Frustration with testing Node.js code before
 -------------------------------------

 As a developer, I often found myself frustrated with the process of testing and running Node.js code, especially when compared to the ease of use and flexibility of Python.
 Creatint a package.json with everything right inside, manage dependencies, and handle various edge cases made the development workflow less efficient than I would have liked.
 Now, you can simply copy code from a library or documentation somewhere, drop a JavaScript file and convert it to ES modules if needed - and it just works (except if the npm module does not function properly ;[ ).